 Take Your Towel and Clothes in There With You

 It seems like common sense, but you'll be surprised at how many people forget to take their towel and clothes into the bathroom with them.
-It's an easy accident to make, especially when you're not used to shared bathrooms.
+It's an easy blunder to make, especially when you're not used to shared bathrooms.
 Do your best to remember though, otherwise you're going to have to call for help or try to dry yourself off with toilet paper.

 Take Everything With You